General Jacques François de Menou de Boussay

 Pronunciation:

-The son of a general, Jacques-François Menou would also become a general in time but never really looked the part due to being short, overweight, and balding.
-He joined the military in 1768, and by the time of the Revolution had risen to the rank of colonel and been honored as a Knight of Saint-Louis.
-Though elected as a deputy of the nobility to the Estates General, he supported the reform efforts and would serve as secretary and later president of the National Constituent Assembly.
+The son of a general, Jacques François Menou would also become a general in time but never really looked the part due to being short, overweight, and balding.
+He joined the army in 1766 and in 1768 he was commissioned as a sous-lieutenant.
+Menou's next promotion came in 1774 when he was promoted to capitaine and then in 1787 he was promoted to lieutenant colonel.
+That year he was also named a Knight of Saint Louis and then in the following year he was promoted to colonel.
+Though elected as a deputy of the nobility to the Estates General, Menou supported the reform efforts and went on to serve as secretary and later president of the National Constituent Assembly.

-In anticipation of a return to the military, Menou was assigned to the Army of the North in 1792 but did not join the army, instead staying in Paris and serving in the 17th military division.
-In May of 1793 he was promoted to général de division and became the chief of staff to the Army of the Coasts of La Rochelle.
+In anticipation of a return to the military, in 1792 Menou was promoted to maréchal de camp and assigned to the Army of the North, but he did not join the army, instead staying in Paris and serving in the 17th military division.
+In May of 1793 he was promoted to général de division and he became the chief of staff to the Army of the Coasts of La Rochelle.
 Campaigning that summer, he was wounded three times by shots, at Saumur, Vihiers, and Ponts-de-Cé.
 Authorized to retire because of his wounds, Menou held off on retiring until September of the next year.

 Once back in France, Menou would fulfill administrative positions for the rest of his career.
-He became the administrator general of Piedmont and later become a Grand Officer of the Legion of Honor before being placed in charge of the départements from the Alps to Marengo.
-In 1807 he received a further award, being made a Knight of the Iron Crown, and then in 1808 he became a Count of the Empire and served as governor general of Tuscany.
+In 1802 he became a member of the Tribunate.
+Next Menou became the administrator general of Piedmont and later he became a Grand Officer of the Legion of Honor before being placed in charge of the departments from the Alps to Marengo.
+In 1807 he received a further award, being made a Knight of the Iron Crown, and then in 1808 he became a Count of the Empire and he served as governor general of Tuscany.
 In 1809 he fulfilled the same position in Venice, and then in 1810 he was authorized to return to France shortly before his death.

 Notes